pjoshi751/mosip-dev-installer/README.md

 `$ ./launcher --build-code`
 `$ ./launcher --start-services`
 - Monitor the logs under `launcher/logs` dir for any errors.
 - Once all services are up, run a test api under `launcher/test/api_test.py`.
 For the OTP email test, you will have to allow Google to receive emails from apps (lesser security setting).
+`$ cd launcher/test/`
+`$ python3.6 api_test.py`

 ## LDAP UI tool
 - For inspecting contents of LDAP, download and install Apache Studio DS